-The program provides a foundational knowledge and initial exposure to the Emergency Management field.
-Students explore aspects within the discipline, including: the four phases of emergency management, terrorism in emergency management and interagency disaster management
+In this program, you may gain a foundation of knowledge in the Emergency Management field.
+As a student, you could explore aspects within EM.
+These may include, for example, the four phases of emergency management, terrorism in emergency management and inter agency disaster management.

 - Disaster Response and Recovery

-Bachelor of Arts (BA) in Homeland Security and Emergency Management
+Bachelor of Arts (BA) in Homeland Security and EM

-In this program, you’ll study criminal justice and criminal processes.
-Other courses deal with planning, strategy and inter-agency communications.
-You’ll also study terrorism, risk and basic business practices.
+In this program, you may study criminal justice and criminal processes.
+Other courses, similarly, may deal with planning, strategy and inter agency communications.
+You could also study terrorism, risk, and basic business practices.

 - Criminal Law

-- HR & Administrative Issues in Homeland Security and Emergency Management
+- HR & Administrative Issues in Homeland Security and EM

-Master of Science in Homeland Security and Emergency Management
+Master of Science in Homeland Security and EM

-This program explores how private and federal organizations find effective security and emergency management solutions on a local, reginal, national and global level.
+In this program, you may explore how private and federal organizations find effective security and emergency management solutions.
+These could be, for instance, on a local, regional, national, and global level.